dw/sortedfile/README.md

 rust! ``bigtest-cold.py`` could be tweaked to more thoroughly dodge the various caches at work, but seems a realistic enough test as-is.

-Interestingly with a commodity hard drive, little caching and a single Python function, these numbers are already in the region of Google App Engine's read performance, and almost certainly with significantly better variance.
+Interestingly with a budget laptop hard drive, little caching and a single Python function, these numbers are already in the region of Google App Engine's read performance, and almost certainly with significantly better variance.

 Hot Performance